 Personal care services may be provided on an episodic or on a continuing basis.
+Health-related services that are provided may include skilled or nursing care and medication administration to the extent permitted by state law.

 Personal care under the waiver differs in scope, nature, supervision arrangements, and/or provider type (including provider training and qualifications) from personal care services in the state plan.
 Waiver Personal Care differs in scope and nature from the personal care offered under the State Plan as supervision may be provided.
 A participant cannot be authorized to receive both services at the same time.